-Edition 107 of the Tour de France is set to start in Nice on the Côte d’Azur in the South of France.
-The town in the highly picturesque Provence region will host its second Grand Départ, having previously seen the race set off in 1981 with a Bernard Hinault prologue victory.
-It will be the 36th time that La Grande Boucle visits Nice.
+Edition 107 of the Tour de France starts on 27 June 2020 on the Côte d’Azur in the South of France.
+Nice will host its second Grand Départ, having previously seen the race set off in 1981 with a Bernard Hinault prologue victory.
+It will be the 36th time that La Grande Boucle visits the town in the highly picturesque Provence region.
 The first inclusion was in 1906 and the latest in 2013, when Orica-GreenEdge won a TTT and Simon Gerrans took the yellow jersey.
+(Slideshow route/profile)

 Click on the images to zoom